 The survey, which studied responses from 151 financial institutions from over 30 countries, confirmed that AI is a critical business driver across the industry.12 64% of the financial institutions expect to become mass adopters of AI in the next two years, aiming at its potential to drive innovation and growth across a wide range of finance-related functions.12

-Talking only of Fintech, the use of AI is likely to grow more than $22.6 billion by 2025.
+Talking only of Fintech, the use of AI is likely to grow by more than $22.6 billion by 2025.
 13 The widespread demand for process automation among financial services providers is a decisive factor driving the growth of AI in the Fintech sector.

-Cognitive process automation, an evolved form of Process automation, allows systems to perform highly complex processes by replicating human intelligence.
+Cognitive process automation, an evolved form of Process automation, allows systems to perform highly complex processes by replicating human Intelligence.
 However, a survey by Finrail revealed that 33% of Fintechs in 2019 used AI solutions that they have developed in-house.14 Thus, there is a preference for in-house software over purchasing it from third-party vendors.

 Another joint research report by National Business Research Institute and Narrative Science stated that 32% of financial service providers use AI technologies such as Voice Recognition and Predictive Analytics.15

-AI brings with itself a plethora of innovative solutions that ease the task of finance and accounting professionals.
+AI brings a plethora of innovative solutions that ease the task of finance and accounting professionals.
 Machine Learning, Natural Language Processing, and interactive chatbots have altered the operational landscape of finance professionals.
 AI-powered technology is gradually taking over specialized duties like decision-making, financial modeling, and financial analysis, not just the repetitive and mundane tasks.